FlockyChou/vtubing.info/before-starting/understanding-your-internet-connection.md

 ## Mbps? mbps?

 Typically, your internet speed is measured in Mbps (megabits per second).
-This is different from mbps (megabytes per second).
-This makes calculating speed a bit annoying as 8 megabits (Mb) = 1 megabyte (MB), which you might recognize as the unit used to display how big a file is on your computer.
+This is different from mbps (megabytes per second), megabytes being commonly known as the unit used to display how big a file is on your phone or computer.

+This makes calculating speed a bit annoying as 8 megabits (Mb) = 1 megabyte (MB).
 Why is it done like this?
 Probably to make it look like you are getting more than what you're paying for.

 However, this means that, in theory, on a 100 Mbps internet connection, it should take you 0.08 seconds to download a 1 MB file and 80 seconds to download a 1 GB (gigabyte) file.
 This also means that on a "gigabit connection", it does **not** mean that you can download 1 GB file in a second.
 Using the conversion we used before, it would take 8 seconds.